Spatial-Data-Science-and-GEO-AI-Lab/GreenExp_R/README.md

 # Data

-This package is provided with three sf datasets:
+This package is provided with three sf datasets for example analyses:

 1. [Ams_Neighborhoods](#ams_neighborhoods)
 2. [Ams_Houses](#ams_houses)
 3. [Ams_Parks](#ams_parks)

-These datasets will be used as example to explain the [Functionalities](#functionalities).
+These datasets will be used as examples to explain the [Functionalities](#functionalities).

 #### Ams_Neighborhoods

 The first dataset is an sf data frame of neighborhoods in Amsterdam.
 This dataset is retrieved from [Gemeente Amsterdam](https://maps.amsterdam.nl/gebiedsindeling/).

-Run the following code for more information
+Run the following code for more information.

 ```r
 library(GreenExp)